 '''

-export S3DATA='multiple'
+$ export S3DATA='multiple'

-npm start
+$ yarn start

 '''

-This starts an Zenko CloudServer on port 8000.
-The default access key is accessKey1 with a secret key of verySecretKey1.
+This starts a Zenko CloudServer on port 8000.

+The default access key is accessKey1.
+The secret key is verySecretKey1.

-With multiple backends, you have the ability to choose where each object will be saved by setting the following header with a locationConstraint on a PUT request:
+With multiple backends, you can choose where each object is saved by setting the following header with a location constraint in a PUT request:

+'''

 'x-amz-meta-scal-location-constraint':'myLocationConstraint'

+'''

-If no header is sent with a PUT object request, the location constraint of the bucket will determine where the data is saved.
-If the bucket has no location constraint, the endpoint of the PUT request will be used to determine location.
+If no header is sent with a PUT object request, the bucket's location constraint determines where the data is saved.
+If the bucket has no location constraint, the endpoint of the PUT request determines location.

-See the Configuration section below to learn how to set location constraints.
+See the Configuration section to set location constraints.

-2.4 Run it with an in-memory backend
+2.5 Run CloudServer with an In-Memory Backend